 Beginning at Largs Marina this route takes you the length of the promenade before heading inland and uphill across boggy ground towards Knock Hill.
 From the trig point on a clear day your efforts will be rewarded with beautiful views across the Clyde towards the isles of Cumbrae, Bute and Arran, as well as the Argyll hills and Cowal Peninsular.
 Descending towards Skelmorlie Castle and Wemyss Bay, with one very short exception the remainder of the walk is along quiet minor roads and pavements.

-Route: Head north from the Marina to pass Largs’ famous Pencil Monument , following the coast round to the ferry terminal and onwards to the small pond at the far end of the Promenade.
-Turn right here along the Noddsdale Water and on reaching the A78 turn right then first left onto Barr Crescent.
+Route: Head North from Largs Yacht Haven to pass Largs’ famous Pencil monument.
+Follow the coast along for 1.6km to cross the Gogo Water then follow Bath Street 300m to reach Largs ferry terminal.
+Head North along the Esplanade for 1km to reach Aubery Park and it’s pond.
+Cut across the park and turn right (North East) to follow the Noddsdale Water onto the A78.
+Turn right (South) onto the A78 then first left (East) onto Barr Crescent.
 This residential street becomes Noddleburn Road.
-Where it starts to bend away from the burn look out for a footpath to the left and follow it along the edge of the burn.
-Emerging at Glen Avenue, continue straight ahead to reach Brisbane Glen Road where you turn left.
-After a short walk take the way-marked track to Brisbane Mains Farm on the left.
-The route passes through the farmyard and gently climbs uphill on a farm track.
-The track become less defined and boggier the further you go but there are way markers to guide you in the right direction.
-Once on the hillside you have the option to go to the top of Knock Hill or continue along past it: look out for a way maker which points both left and straight ahead, left being the hill option.
-From the summit return via the same route to this way marker to continue on the track down to a gate and follow the field boundary fence downhill.
-You will pass through a small woodland area with some tricky uneven ground, to emerge onto Routenburn Road.
-Turn right and continue along this pleasant minor road until it ends at the busy A78.
-Turn right here and then first right to leave the A78 almost immediately onto another minor road leading uphill and behind Skelmorlie Castle.
+Where it starts to bend away from the burn look out for a footpath to the left (North) and follow it along the edge of the burn for 800m.
+The footpath leads onto Glen Avenue.
+Turn left (North East) and follow Glen Avenue to emerge onto Brisbane Glen Road.
+Turn left (North) and walk along Brisbane Glen Road for 640m to a fork.
+Turn left (North) to follow the way-marked track to Brisbane Mains Farm.
+The route passes through the farmyard and through a gate.
+Head North from the farmyard.
+After 1km the rough path bends to the left (North West).
+300m further along look out for an Ayrshire Coastal Path marker post – turn left (North West) for the Knock Hill path.
+The path heads South and circles around Knock Hill up to the summit trig point.
+From the summit return via the same route to the marker post (6) and turn left (North) to follow the track down to a gate in a dry stone wall.
+Go through the gate and follow the field boundary fence downhill – fence on your right-hand side.
+You will pass through a small woodland area with some steep, tricky uneven ground, to emerge onto Routenburn Road.
+Turn right (North) and continue along this pleasant minor road for 2km, passing through the hamlet of Meigle and ending at the busy A78 Trunk Road.
+Turn right (North) to walk along the roadside pavement for a short 20m, taking the first road on the right onto another minor road leading uphill and behind Skelmorlie Castle.
 Continuing uphill, the road passes Skelmorlie Mains Caravan Park and Skelmorlie Golf Club before beginning to head back downhill and into Skelmorlie itself.
-Follow the ACP way markers down Skelmorlie Castle Road, turning right where indicated onto Station Road.
-At the bottom of the hill there is an information board marking the end of the Ayrshire Coastal Path.
-Turn right on the A78/Shore Road to reach Wemyss Bay Train Station.
+Walk North along Skelmorlie Castle Road.
+Go straight on at a crossroads to reach Skelmorlie Cross.
+Continue ahead (North West) to another crossroads, where you should turn right (North) onto Station Road.
+Station Road is a brae which winds its way downhill to the A78.
+Close to the bottom of the hill there is an information board marking the official end of the Ayrshire Coastal Path.
+Turn right on the A78/Shore Road to cross the Kelly Burn.
+Just beyond the burn there is a road on the right which is the entrance to Wemyss Bay Holiday Park.
+Here the street name changes to Greenock Road and this is where the walk ends.

 WALK REVIEW: 23RD APRIL 2017